SawyerMaloney/osrs_market_pred/README.md

 # Trying to make an OSRS market predictor
-By Sawyer Maloney | sawyerdmaloney@gmail.com

-### Steps
-1. Get a lot of data in as small an increment as possible (5m increments thus far) -- changed this to 24h
-2. Make predictions

 ### TODO
-4. Serialize the model
-5. Some function to test after training, preferrably showing loss as well as how much money we would make or loss
+1. Some function to test after training, preferrably showing loss as well as how much money we would make or loss
+    - Train/test split needs to be done as well
+    - So, MSE but also, say we start with 10,000 gp, what would we get after a naive trading strategy of buying when it predicts a raise in price over the next hour (since there is no shorting, this is the only way to trade)
+2. Visualization of predictions for multiple timesteps would be nice
+3. Larger cov/corrcoef analysis could also probably be good, so we could choose an item with a lot of information about

 ### Notes
     Changed the timestep to 24hrs instead of 5m because 5m seemed like a lot of random noise.
 5m data is still stored in one of the files.
 Also, only grabbed like 5 items for the 24hrs timestep.
 Need to grab more, and then want to calculate correlation coefficient.
 Also required making changes to the get_item_data.py script so that we could use a different (and seemingly more efficient) method for getting information.